 CONSTRAINTS FACED IN PURSUING SI

-Even though SI is a necessary step towards achieving increased food production and environmental conservation, there are various constraints that hinders the adoption of it.
+Even though SI is a necessary step towards achieving increased food production and environmental conservation, there are various constraints that hinder the adoption of it.
 One major limitation is the lack of theory leading to uncertainty about the topic (Peterson & Snapp, 2015).
 There are various discussions on the idea of SI.
 Some accuses SI as just a ‘green washed’ concept which doesn’t show any significant effect.
 There are worries that SI could be used as a disguised initiatives for large-scale technologies, such as genetically modified crops, which could go against the principles of small-scale farming.
 These discussions show the difficulties in determining what is good for agriculture and the complexity that SI needs to deal with (Pretty & Bharucha, 2014).

 Poor access to infrastructure, extension services , and resources are some of the other major factors that challenges the progress of SI ( Mungai et al., 2016).
 Constraints for SI are majorly economical and institutional and these are caused by ineffective functioning of institutions such as policies and markets, limited financial resources and skills, and insufficient or weaker collaboration and interaction among stakeholders (Schut et al., 2016).

-SI cannot tackle many other challenges affecting the food system, including unequal food access and entitlements, insecure or precarious land ownership, increasing demand for resource- food loss and waste, unfair trade practices, and market power concentrated in a few large multinational agribusinesses.
+SI cannot tackle many other challenges affecting the food system, including unequal food access and entitlements, insecure or precarious land ownership, increasing demand for resource, food loss and waste, unfair trade practices, and market power concentrated in a few large multinational agribusinesses.
 Rather than being a comprehensive framework aimed at solving all food system issues, SI is focused specifically on increasing agricultural production (Cook et al.,2015).